ngergs/websrv/README.md

         Optional file that contains more involved config settings, see server/config.go for the structure.
   -debug
         Log debug level
-  -fallback-file string
+  -fallback-path string
         Filepath relative to targetDir which serves as fallback.
-Set to empty to disable. (default "index.html") -gzip
+Set to "/" to serve a SPA.
+  -gzip
         Whether to send gzip encoded response.
 See config-file for setting the detailed types.
 As default gzip is used when activated for test/css, text/html and application/javascript (default true)
   -gzip-level int